Map © OpenStreetMap contributors (info)

 [Monday 28 September 2015 : Cape Town, South Africa] Another early morning saw us on a 6 AM bus to the airport; for once we were there in plenty of time for our flight back to South Africa and even managed to have a leisurely breakfast after checking in.
 We converted all our remaining Mauritian Rupees to US Dollars and five hours later we were in Johannesburg.
 Our third flight in two days was the Johannesburg-Cape Town leg, and by the time we landed we were thoroughly sick of airports and flying.
 How do people cope with business commutes twice a week (or even more often)?
 It would drive me insane.

 Where to next?
-Nepal in September-October 2016 is the plan; both of us have been wanting to walk the Annnapurna Circuit for years.
+Nepal in 2016 is the plan; Karen and I have been wanting to walk the Annnapurna Circuit for years.
 Our reasoning is that we aren't getting any younger, so the sooner we cross that off our bucket lists the better ...